20wiz/yolo_basic/README.md

 4. **YOLO model:**

-    `yolov8n.pt` file will be downloaded in the root directory of the project.
+    `yolo*.pt` model file will be downloaded in the root directory of the project.

 ## Usage